1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are there non-surgical treatment options for external hemorrhoids?

 Yes.
-Many patients find relief with non-surgical options such as rubber band ligation, sclerotherapy, infrared coagulation, dietary modifications, fiber supplements, and topical therapies.
+Non-surgical options include rubber band ligation, sclerotherapy, infrared coagulation, dietary modifications, fiber supplements, and topical therapies—offering effective relief for most patients.

-Why choose GastroDoxs as your external hemorrhoids specialist in Houston?
+Why choose GastroDoxs as your external hemorrhoid specialist in Houston?

-GastroDoxs offers board-certified expertise, personalized treatment plans, convenient local care, and a focus on privacy and comfort.
-Our goal is to provide fast, effective relief and lasting results.
+GastroDoxs provides board-certified expertise, personalized care, convenient local access, and a strong commitment to privacy and comfort.
+Our goal is to deliver rapid, effective relief and lasting results for every patient.

 Related Blogs